Becoming a New CNA in West Virginia

 To be listed in the nurse registry within the State of West Virginia as a CNA, applicants must first complete the following:

-- Successful completion of the state approved Nurse Aide Training and Competency Evaluation Program (NATCEP) which consists of one hundred twenty (120) hours in total, seventy (70) hours of which are composed of classroom training while the remaining fifty five (55) hours are devoted to clinical practice.
+- Successful completion of the state approved Nurse Aide Training and Competency Evaluation Program (NATCEP) which consists of one hundred twenty (120) hours in total, seventy (70) hours of which are composed of classroom instruction while the remaining fifty five (55) hours are devoted to clinical practice.

 - For candidates that have successfully passed the NATCEP, the next step is to achieve passing scores in both parts of the National Nurse Aide Assessment Program (NNAAP) which is sponsored by the Professional Healthcare Development (PHD).